kimozhang/vue-element-popup/README.md

         // callback when the dialog closing animation ends closed(ok) {  // The ok flag indicates that what you clicked is the Ok button if (ok) {
-            // to do something, such as fetching data agains }
+            // to do something, such as fetching data again }
         }
       })